Satoshi Ohno

 Satoshi Ohno (大野 智, Ōno Satoshi) is a Japanese idol, singer, actor, radio host, artist, dancer, and choreographer.
 He is the lead vocalist and leader of the boy band Arashi, hence his nickname Leader (リーダー, Rīdā).

 Ohno began his career in the entertainment industry when he joined the Japanese talent agency Johnny & Associates in 1994 at the age of 13.
 He started an acting career in 1997 when he was cast to be part of the stage play Kyo to Kyo.
 In 2008, Ohno became the first and the only artist from Johnny's to hold his own art exhibition, titled "Freestyle", and also received his first starring role in a Japanese television drama, Maō, for which he earned a handful of Best Actor awards.
 Since then, he has continued to star in numerous dramas and movies, receiving a number of awards and nominations for his roles.
 For his work as an artist, a singer, and an actor in Kaibutsu-kun the Movie, Ohno became one of the recipients of GQ Japan's Men of the Year Award in 2011.

 Early life

 Ohno was born in Mitaka, Tokyo as the youngest child of his family.
 He has one older sister.
 During middle school, his mother sent in his application to Johnny & Associates without his knowledge.
 An invitation to audition was sent back to Ohno, and he subsequently became a trainee in October 1994.
 To focus on the stage play Kyo to Kyo, which ran from 1997 to 1998 during his trainee days, he withdrew from high school and moved to Kyoto.

+Career

+Following Arashi's hiatus, Ohno had been absent from the public eye, except for a minimum of messages transmitted via the other members.
+In late April 2024, he provided an interview to a Post Seven reporter, in which he talked about meeting with the others at late night to talk, given the other's busy schedules.
+Among the things he talked about was Arashi's newly opened company and Ninomiya's independence from Smile-Up.
+He barely spoke about the hiatus and totally evaded the question of his commercial businesses opening around Miyakojima, Okinawa, including a hotel and a bar.
+Ohno has been investing in real estate since 2017, with plans to build a tourist resort.
+Of these, he said "I don't want to talk about it because it's private".
+He also talked about learning to drive.
+He said that it wasn't because of his needing to drive to Miyakojima, but because he felt it was time he learned, since, before, he had to rely on others to take him wherever he needed to go.
+About the return of activities as Arashi, Ohno said that nothing has been decided yet, not even a return concert that was rumored to be held in Spring next year.